Blind (Talking Heads song)

 "Blind" is a song by American rock band Talking Heads.
-It was written by David Byrne, the band's lead vocalist and guitarist, and produced by Steve Lillywhite with the rest of the band.
+The music was created by Talking Heads and lyrics written by David Byrne, the band's lead vocalist and guitarist.
+The recording was produced by Steve Lillywhite with the rest of the band.
 The track is on the band's eighth and final studio album, Naked (1988).

 The track was released as a single with the B-side "Bill", which was not available on the original vinyl album but was released on the compact disc and cassette.